Official Answers by Chaosium

 and that this is the only specific instance that Spirit combat is not resolved on Strike Rank 12:

-The player rolls the adventurers relevant weapon ability (with augments, magical bonuses, etc) and checks the result using that score for critical, special, success, fail, miss, fumble.
-If the adventurers weapon ability or the spirit’s Spirit Combat score is over 100%, reductions occur as normal.
+The player rolls the adventurer’s Spirit Combat (with augments, magical bonuses, etc) and checks the result using that score for critical, special, success, fail, miss, fumble using spirit combat results.

 When using a sword with True Sword cast on it to attack a spirit that has manifested, does the spirit roll its spirit combat rating as a defense maneuver similar to the dodge mechanic; i.e compare levels of success?

-The Humakti player rolls their weapon attack ability and the spirit rolls its spirit combat ability.
+Both roll their spirit combat ability.
 The usual results apply: critical beats a special beats a success beats a fail.
 For example if the Humakti criticals and the spirit rolls a success, the Humakti wins.

 The results are compared using the Resolving Spirit Combat section: